Skip to content

 Flatpaks (from flathub)

-• Foliate ebook reader (org.johnfactotum.Foliate)
+• Foliate ebook reader (com.github.johnfactotum.Foliate)

-Ubuntu PPA (Personal Package Archives)
+PPA (Personal Package Archives)

-• OpenRGB (laptop keyboard lighting, add-apt-repository ppa:thopiekar/openrgb) [23]
+• OpenRGB (laptop keyboard lighting, add-apt-repository ppa:thopiekar/openrgb)]

-• variety (wallpaper changer, add-apt-repository ppa:variety/stable
+• Variety (wallpaper changer, add-apt-repository ppa:variety/stable)

 Like snaps and flatpaks, most PPAs are community created.
 That's why I usually only install those created by the upstream project or vendor.
 They can be handy because they use the native (deb) packaging system, and are generally easy to uninstall if they fail.

-Additional python modules (in a virtual environmement python -m venv .venv) [15]
+(in a virtual environmement python -m venv .venv) [16]

 • pip (pip install --upgrade pip)